EXPORT COMPLIANCE

 -

-Screen destination country against sanctions and control lists.
+Destination country and counterparty screened against applicable sanctions and control lists.

 -